Karen Bass: Political positions

+Bass voted for the first and second impeachments of Donald Trump.

 Child welfare reform

 Upon arriving in Congress, Bass founded the Congressional Caucus on Foster Youth (CCFY), a bipartisan group of members of Congress that develops policy recommendations to strengthen the child welfare system.
 One of the group's most significant achievements was the passage of the Family First Prevention Services Act, also known as Family First, which was signed into law as part of the Bipartisan Budget Act on February 9, 2018.
 This reform aims to change child welfare systems across the country by addressing the top reasons children are removed from their homes and placed in foster care.

-Starting in May 2012, the Caucus began hosting an annual Foster Youth Shadow Day, during which foster youth come to Washington DC for a week to learn about advocating for reforms to the child welfare system.
-The week culminates in Shadow Day, when participants spend a day following their member of Congress through their daily routine.
+Starting in May 2012, the Caucus began hosting an annual Foster Youth Shadow Day, during which foster youth come to Washington, DC, for a week to learn about advocating for reforms to the child welfare system.
+The week culminates in Shadow Day, when participants spend a day following their members of Congress through their daily routine.
 Bass serves on the organization's board of directors.

-Committee on Caucus Procedures

-Nancy Pelosi appointed Bass to chair the Democratic Committee on Caucus and Procedures, previously known as the Committee on Oversight, Study and Review (OSR), in 2014.
-She served in that capacity for six years.
-The committee is responsible for reviewing and recommending rules for the House of Representatives Democratic caucus.

 Criminal justice

 Bass believes that the criminal justice system is broken in part due to the disproportionate incarceration rates of poor people of color.
-Bass has long called for criminal justice reform and to pay special attention to the way women are treated by the criminal justice system: how they originally entered the system, how they are treated in prison, and what happens to them after they are released.
+Bass has long called for criminal justice reform and to pay special attention to the way the criminal justice system treats women: how they originally entered the system, how they are treated in prison, and what happens to them after they are released.
 Bass previously served as Chair of the House Judiciary Subcommittee on Crime, Terrorism, and Homeland Security.

 In 2018, she voted in favor of the First Step Act, which focused on rehabilitating people in prison by incentivizing them with the possibility of an earlier release.
-Her contribution to the bill was a section addressing what she considers the inhumane practice of shackling women during pregnancy, labor and delivery.
+Her contribution to the bill was a section addressing what she considers the inhumane practice of shackling women during pregnancy, labor, and delivery.

-Environment

-Bass believes that climate change is one of the greatest challenges facing the country and the world.
-Shortly before EPA Administrator Scott Pruitt resigned, she signed a letter to Trump demanding that Pruitt be fired for ethics violations.
-Bass also strongly supports the Paris Climate Agreement, and was one of the first 30 members of Congress to support the Green New Deal.